smattes/concept-docs/docs.md

 ```
 The '*public-subnet*' resource has been included from the `extends/services/config.rb` file, while the '*my-elb*' from the `extends/services/config.rb` essentially *becomes* the '*private-subnet*' + '*my-elb-sg*' + '*my-elb*'.

+### Api Docs
+If you are working on services within CloudCoreo, you need to know what options, parameters etc you can use.
+For those head over to our [API Documentation](http://docs.cloudcoreo.com/docs/frames/index).

+## Variables
+Documentation on the usage of template variables is **Coming Soon!!**

+# The CLI Tool
+Documentation on the CLI tool will be included here soon.
+For now, head over to [the Github open-source repo](https://github.com/CloudCoreo/cloudcoreo-cli) for complete documentation.
+# The Web UI
+Documentation for how to use the web interface is **Coming Soon!!**